-Because the League and CSAC have a unique and important insight into the matters implicated in this litigation, they apply to this Court for permission to file this Amici Curiae brief in support of the City of Riverside on this matter of statewide significance.
-Applicant League and CSAC have appeared as amici curiae before this and other courts on matters involving similar issues, including Pack v.
+Because the League and CSAC have a unique and important insight into the matters implicated in this litigation, they apply to this Court for permission to file this amici curiae brief in support of the City of Upland on this matter of statewide significance.
+Applicant League and CSAC have appeared as Amici Curiae before other courts on matters involving similar issues, including Pack v.
 Superior Court of Los Angeles County (City of Long Beach), Case No. B228781 (2d App.
 Dist., Div.
 3); People v.
 Wildomar Patients Compassionate Group, Inc., Case No. E052728 (4th App.
 Dist., Div.
 2); and Americans for Safe Access v.
 City of Los Angeles, Case No. B230436 (2d App.
 Dist., Div.
 8).
-No party had made a monetary contribution to fund the preparation and submission of this brief.
+No party has made any monetary contribution to fund the preparation and submission of this brief.